1995parham/no-sanction/README.md

 I don't use it and after that I have happier life

 ## Notes
-I have stored my notes on emacs and sync it with Github.
+I have wrote my notes on emacs and sync it with Github.